paulpritchard68/utilities/README.md

 In order to use this application with Systemd, you need to amend mtb.service so that it points to the correct user and full path.
 Then copy both this file and mtb.timer to ~/.config/systemd/user

-Once Done, the following commands should be entered as root:
+Once Done, the following commands should be entered:
 ```bash
 systemctl --user enable mtb.timer
 systemctl --user start mtb.timer